- Find the best broker for your trading needs

 Access to tier‑1 LPs via Equinix servers enables sub-30ms fills even on swap-free accounts.

-Scalping, hedging, and EAs are fully allowed—great for algorithmic traders wanting freedom within Sharia rules.
+Scalping, hedging, and EAs are fully permitted—great for algorithmic traders seeking freedom within Shariah rules.

-Administrative fee only kicks in on day 6 (≈$100/lot), making short-term trading cost-effective.
+The administrative fee only kicks in on day 6 (≈approximately $100 per lot), making short-term trading cost-effective.

 Pepperstone’s Islamic account isn’t officially available to Zambian residents—requests may be declined.